See below for: Art UK Shop FAQ

 How do artworks end up in public collections?

-Artworks end up in public collections mostly either through people giving or leaving artworks to the collections, or through the collections purchasing artworks.
+Artworks end up in public collections mostly either through people giving or leaving artworks to the

 Can I contribute my own artworks to Art UK?

 You could give individual artworks as gifts to a participating public collection, such as a local museum.
 If your gift is accepted, as long as the work is in a medium within the remit of Art UK, it may be added to Art UK at the collection’s discretion.

 Alternately, privately owned permanent collections (consisting of a number of artworks) may be added to Art UK for the benefit of wider public awareness and research.

 Can I get involved in this project?

 Art UK welcomes pro bono contributions from writers, primarily stories that bring the UK national collection to life.
 Stories are sent as part of our newsletter to Art UK’s extensive mailing list, ensuring a broad reach.
 Please contact email@example.com for more information.

 Who do I contact if I know something about an artwork

 If you spot a mistake in an artwork